peterwilliams97/repeats/many_substrings.md

     for each document d of size[d] for substrings of length m total number of offsets n <= size[d] - m + 1 total number of unique substrings k <= size[d] - m + 1
-      _We will add a tighter bound to the maximum number of substrings later._ space for offsets = 4 * n space for k * length m substrings = k * m (array of bytes, kth substring at offset m*k) space for associating substring with offsets = k * 8 (offset + length into offsets array
+    space for offsets = 4 * n
+    space for k * length m substrings = k * m (array of bytes, kth substring at offset m*k) space for associating substring with offsets = k * 8 (offset + length into offsets array = 4 + 4 bytes)

+    We would store substrings for all docs in one place Reduce this to intersection of valid substrings in all docs For each doc, store offsets of substrings